The 1996 Winter White out

 impromptu overnight emergency accommodation.

-The massive traffic snarl-up on the Loop Road led to the Sunny
+The massive traffic snarl-up on the Loop Road led to the Sunny Hill

 public house opening all hours and being swamped with benighted